Wanghley/Markov-Algorithm/README.md

 - Currently `--sync` breaks if rsync is ran after.
 If you are mirroring drives.
 Disable `--sync` and use the rsync's `--delete` function.

 ## Credits
-- Credit to [ikonikon](https://github.com/ikonikon/fast-copy) for the base multi-threading code.
+- Credit to [Professor Brandon Fain](https://sites.duke.edu/btfain/) for the base Markov code used on this project.
-- Thanks to [@Ostokhoon](https://www.freelancer.com/u/Ostokhoon) for ALL argument and folder hierarchy functionality.